maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/KubernetesOnOpenshift.md

-You can now update your deployment to use the latest image just by calling kubectl with appropriate options:
+You can now update your deployment to use the latest image just by calling **"kubectl set"** with appropriate options:

 ```
 # kubectl set image deployment/hello1-deployment  hello1=docker-registry.default.svc:5000/<Your project>/hello1:2